 Bishop Michael Power was the founding bishop of the Diocese of Toronto in 1842 and built a splendid Catholic cathedral there at a time of deep animosity toward Catholicism.

-But a recent discovery lays out with far greater definition why the son of Irish emigrants deserves sainthood.
+But a 2019 discovery lays out with far greater definition why the son of Irish emigrants deserves sainthood.

 Canadian scientists finally identified the remains of 21 people as Famine emigrants from Ireland who died after their coffin ship was shipwrecked just off the northern coast of Canada.